 Bellamy Eye CareOrthokeratology (Ortho-k) and Myopia Control

 Clear vision all day without glasses, contacts or surgery – too good to be true?
-This video will show you how it works.

 We’re really excited to be able to bring Orthokeratology, also known as Ortho-K, Eyedream or Corneal Refractive Therapy, to Leicester and Irthlingborough.
 This treatment offers a large number of people the chance to have perfect vision all day without the need to wear glasses or contact lenses.
 It is a safe alternative to laser refractive surgery.